Your cart is emptyShop

 The Great ocean conveyor is a planet-wide system of ocean currents, which has a great influence on the Earth´s climate.

-ocean currents, World Ocean, sea, ocean, global conveyor belt, currents, wind, atmospheric circulation, Coriolis effect, flow, stream, polar wind, westerlies, trade wind, deep water formation, salinity, density, hydrosphere, cold, warm, temperature, water cycle, climate, nature, physical geography, geography
+ocean currents, World Ocean, sea, ocean, global conveyor belt, , wind, atmospheric circulation, Coriolis effect, flow, flux, polar wind, westerlies, trade wind, salinity, density, hydrosphere, cold, warm, temperature, water cycle, climate, nature, natural environment, geography

 The difference between the temperature of the polar and equatorial zones causes atmospheric circulation which is affected by a number of factors, including...

 A periodic climate pattern that occurs across the tropical Pacific Ocean every five years.

 Wind, as an external force, plays an important role in shaping coastal areas and steppes.